Grahic: NZ Herald, 2018

 Johnsonville Rugby Football Club Senior Team, season 1937

-This article is written in memory of former Glenside resident, Horace Trenchard, a New Zealander in the Royal Air Force who died in active service during World War II.
+This article is written by Claire Bibby in memory of former Glenside resident, Horace Trenchard, a New Zealander in the Royal Air Force who died in active service during World War II.

 In 1937 at the age of 25, Horace Trenchard was the guest of honour at a farewell party in Glenside.
 Horace was about to sail to the United Kingdom and take up a four year commission with the Air Ministry.
 At the time he was single.
 Former Glenside residents recall that his father had died before his birth and his mother was distressed at the thought of her only child, her husband’s name-sake, leaving home for armed service.

-Final resting place of Pilot Officer Horace Arthur Trenchard, Royal Air Force 40271
+Final resting place of Pilot Officer Horace Arthur Trenchard, Royal Air Force 40271, in 2018

 “On the 29 February 1940 Pilot Officer Trenchard was carrying out a night flying training flight in a Spitfire fighter which crashed in the vicinity of the aerodrome at Duxford, Pilot Officer Trenchard losing his life.
 He was buried in the Whittlesford Parish Churchyard, Cambridgeshire.”